Veer181/Real_Time_Messaging/README.md

 - Import + flag tasks (steps 8–9) load CSV messages and compute urgency so UI and tests reflect real data.
 - `bin/dev` runs servers/watchers (JS + Rails) for development; `bin/rails server` only runs Rails.

-Basic project explanation =
+---
 - What this project is
   - This is a simple messaging web application built with Ruby on Rails.
 It stores incoming customer messages, computes a short urgency score for each message, and surfaces high-urgency messages in the UI.
 The app also supports realtime updates so new or re-scored messages are pushed to open browsers.

 - Why Ruby on Rails
   - Ruby is the programming language used for app logic.
-  - Rails is a web framework that provides structure (models, controllers, views), database migrations, tasks, testing helpers, and ActionCable for realtime features — all of which speed development for this kind of app.
+  - Rails is a web framework that provides structure (models, controllers, views), database migrations, tasks, testing helpers, and ActionCable for realtime features — all of which speed development while adhering to best practices.
+Rails also has a robust ecosystem with high-quality gems for features like authorization, uploads, and API clients.

 - Where messages are stored
   - Logical store: PostgreSQL `messages` table (model: `Message`).